top of page

 Trip Leaders: TBA

-Wednesday 16th October @ 7.30pm - FNSSA General Meeting
+Wednesday 16th October @ 7.30pm - FNSSA Annual General Meeting

 Location: Goodman Building, adjacent State Herbarium along Hackney Road, Adelaide.
 Metered parking available on Hackney Road.